 When you participate in a healthcare benefits account, such as a Flexible Spending Account (FSA) or Health Savings Account (HSA), you set aside money to help cover out-of-pocket healthcare expenses.
 With either account, you can use the money for yourself or a qualified dependent, like a spouse or child.
 The IRS has published guidelines for qualified healthcare expenses that can be paid for with these accounts.
+In recent years, the amount of eligible expenses has expanded, giving account owners more options for using their benefits; now you can buy over-the-counter medications, menstrual care products, and COVID-19 PPE, among other items and services.

 According to IRS Publication 502: